CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 *    [Allas user guide](./index.md)

 The new Puhti server, that is replacing Taito, does not provide permanent storage space for research data.
-Even if you would continue your work immediately in Puhti, it is good to make a more permanent copy of your data to Allas.
-This is done if you do the data migration from Taito to Puhti through Allas.
+Even if you would continue your work immediately in Puhti, it is good to make a longer term copy of your data to Allas.
+This is achieved by data migration from Taito to Puhti through Allas.

 *    [Puhti quick start guide](../../support/tutorials/puhti_quick.md)